-Alpha Hydroxy Acids might be both, vegan and non-vegan.
-Alpha Hydroxy Acids are mostly synthetical or derived from sugar cane and fruit.
-Very rarely, one of them comes from milk.
+Alpha Hydroxy Acids are mostly vegan.
+They are synthetical or derived from sugar cane and fruit.
+However, Alpha Hydroxy Acids can also be derived from milk.

 Alpha Hydroxy Acid is also known as AHA.
 A chemical exfoliator that makes the skin smoother and treats signs of aging, sun damage, pigment spots, and acne.
 But let’s take a closer look.

 What Is Alpha Hydroxy Acid?

 Alpha Hydroxy Acids (AHAs) in skincare are usually vegan and derived from fruit and vegetables.
 Even lactic acid, a type of Alpha Hydroxy Acid, that can technically be derived from milk, is plant-derived in skincare.